Obifrankie/B9MG119/README.md

 Benefits of using AWS are below:

-1. **Ease of Use**: AWS provides a user-friendly interface called the AWS Management Console.
+1. **Ease of Use**: AWS provides an interface called the AWS Management Console which is very user-friendly.
 This console provides access to numerous services of AWS.
 Plus, the usage of these services is remarkably simple as there is very well detailed documentation released by the provider.

 2. **Vast Array of Services**: Being a leading cloud provider, AWS one-stop-shop for all your cloud computing and IT needs.
-AWS has significantly more services, and more features within those services, than any other cloud provider.
-These range from infrastructure technologies like compute, storage, and databases, etc. to emerging technologies, such as machine learning and AI, data lakes and analytics, and Internet of Things.
-This makes it faster, easier, and more cost effective to move your existing applications to the cloud and build anything you can imagine.
+As per claims made by AWS, it has significantly more services than any other cloud provider.
+These services range from compute, storage, database, and other infrastructure related technologies to emerging technologies, like machine learning and AI, and Internet of Things, etc. This makes it faster, easier, and more cost effective to move your existing applications to the cloud and build anything you can imagine.

 3. **Most Secure**: It has incredible security and the capability to keep your information and IT infrastructure safe.
 AWS provides reliable security measures that are guaranteed to keep your data safe and secure.